How to Properly Sanitize Office Desks and Shared Workspaces

 This research aims to establish a comprehensive, science-backed sanitation framework tailored for office desks and shared workspaces.

-By integrating proven disinfection methods with modern advancements, the goal is to create best practices that not only ensure cleanliness but also foster a culture of hygiene in the workplace.
+By integrating proven sanitization methods with modern advancements, the goal is to create best practices that not only ensure cleanliness but also foster a culture of hygiene in the workplace.

 The Significance of Office Hygiene